-This was one of my most requested recipes, and I’m happy to share the healthy version that I think I actually prefer to the processed version, though it has been so long, I don’t completely remember how that one tasted.
+This was one of my most requested recipes, and I’m happy to share the healthy version.
+I think I actually prefer this one to the processed version, though it has been so long, I don’t completely remember how that one tasted.
 Either way, this one is good!
 It is also free of mystery ingredients!

 It is a little time intensive to make, but is worth the effort.
 It can be made ahead and re-heated to make prep-time faster on Thanksgiving.

-- Thinly slice all the onions, separate, and put in medium bowl.
+- Thinly slice all the onions, separate, and put into a medium bowl.

-- Add the two eggs and the heavy cream and mix well until evenly incorporated.
+- Add the eggs and the heavy cream and mix well until evenly incorporated.

-- Add coconut flour and mix by hand until evenly coated (note:may use slightly more or less depending on your brand of coconut flour.)
+- Add coconut flour and mix by hand until evenly coated.

 - Put tallow in large skillet and turn on medium high heat.